 What power does the adversary have?
-It is common in computer science to equate "efficient algorithms" with "polynomial time algorithms" - so algorithms that run in O(n) time, or $O(n^2)$ time, or $O(n^3)$ time are considered efficient, while algorithms that run in $\Theta(2^n)$ time, $\Theta(n^n)$ time, $\Theta(n!)$ time, or even $\Theta(n^{\log n})$ are not efficient.
-In fact, since there are many practical algorithms that use randomization (e.g., randomized algorithms for testing primality), we will refer to an algorithm as "efficient" even if it uses randomization, as long as the expected running time of the algorithm is polynomial.
+It is common in computer science to equate "efficient algorithms" with "polynomial time algorithms" - so algorithms that run in O(n) time, or $O(n^2)$ time, or $O(n^3)$ time are considered efficient, while algorithms that run in O(n) time, $O(n^n)$ time, $O(n^n)$ time, or even $O(n^n)$ are not efficient.
+Since many practical algorithms use randomization (e.g., randomized algorithms for testing primality), we will refer to an algorithm as "efficient" even if it uses randomization, as long as the expected running time of the algorithm is polynomial.
 The technical term for such an algorithm is a probabilistic polynomial time algorithm.

 When we say that there is an efficient attack on a cryptographic system, we mean that there is an efficient algorithm for the adversary that "breaks" the system in some sense (which we'll consider later).
 Is it realistic to say that an adversary is an "algorithm"?
 Can a person use judgments and intuition in breaking a system that can't be codified in an algorithm?
-These are more philosophical questions1, and the fact is that modern cryptosystems are complex enough that attacks need to be automated in algorithms, so we stick with this idea for our model of security.
-The one big question that arises from this description is "polynomial in what?" - in other words, what is n when we say an adversary's algorithm has running time $O(n^2)$?
-The solution to this in cryptography is that we define algorithms that are parameterized by what we call the "security parameter," and we denote in this handout with λ .
-In any running time, if we say the adversary runs in time $O(n^2)$ we mean that it runs in time $O(\lambda^2)$, where λ is this security parameter.
+These are more philosophical questions, and the fact is that modern cryptosystems are complex enough that attacks need to be automated in algorithms, so we stick with this idea for our model of security.
+The one big question that arises from this description is "polynomial in what?" - in other words, what is n when we say an adversary's algorithm has running time $O(n^2)$ ?
+The solution to this in cryptography is that we define algorithms that are parameterized by what we call the "security parameter," and we denote in this handout with $\lambda$ .
+In any running time, if we say the adversary runs in time $O(n^2)$ we mean that it runs in time $O(\lambda^2)$ , where $\lambda$ is this security parameter.
 The security parameter might be, for example, the number of bits in a cryptographic key, so that the higher the security parameter the longer the key, and hence (hopefully!) the harder it is to break the system.
-Our goal then is to create cryptographic algorithms that can be computed efficiently (in time polynomial in λ), but can't be broken efficiently (i.e., no probabilistic polynomial algorithm can break the security).
+Our goal then is to create cryptographic algorithms that can be computed efficiently (in time polynomial in $\lambda$ ), but can't be broken efficiently (i.e., no probabilistic polynomial time algorithm can break the security).